 We have successful partnerships with distinguished international institutions which you may be able to visit as part of your degree as an exchange student.
-We are generally very flexible in trying to tailor study abroad to vour needs and circumstances. to ensure that your experience abroad is positive, enriching and fulfilling.
+We are generally very flexible in trying to tailor study abroad to your needs and circumstances, to ensure that your experience abroad is positive, enriching and fulfilling.

 Modern Languages students may also participate in the University-wide St Andrews Abroad programme.
-For information about study abroad options, please see: www.st-andrews.ac.uk/ study-abroad
+For information about study abroad options, please see:

 These grades are the overall standards required to consider you for entry.
-You can find out more about Standard, Minimum and Gateway entry requirements on page 167.
+You can find out more about Standard, Minimum and Gateway entry requirements on page 33.